janbarari/gradle-analytics-plugin/docs/setup.md

 <br/>
 <strong>Important Notes</strong><br/>

-- If you don't have a sqlite database, the plugin will create one automatically.
-You only need to the `name` and `path` for it.
+- The plugin will create one automatically if there isn't an SQLite database.
+You only need to fill in the `name` and `path`.
-- You can choose both `sqlite / mysql` for `local` or `ci`.
+- Both `sqlite / mysql` can be used to config `local` or `ci` databases.
-- You can skip `local` or `ci` database if you don't need analytics on each of them.
+- The `local` or `ci` database can be skipped if don't need analytics on each of them.
-- If you use `ci` make sure the `CI=true` environment variable exists in your CI system environments.
+- If using the plugin in your CI/CD make sure the `CI=true` environment variable exists in your CI system environments and the `ci` database is configured.
+- The `outputPath` can be skipped, it will generate the report inside the project build directory.

 <br/>